opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     from GitHub or within AWS via Amazon S3 and ECR for a common source of releases and updates.

-!!! code-file "Question-Main"
+!!! question "## Question-Main"
-    ## Why do you call EKS Distro a Kubernetes distribution?
+    Why do you call EKS Distro a Kubernetes distribution-1?

     !!! code-file "Question"
-        ## Why do you call EKS Distro a Kubernetes distribution?
+        ## Why do you call EKS Distro a Kubernetes distribution-2?

     ??? code-file "Answer"
         EKS Distro is a distro of the same open source Kubernetes and dependencies